Michelin TRX: TRX sizes

 Note: AV='front', AR='rear'.
 Does not include North American vehicles.

 Other sizes were available, for instance 160/65 R 315, in TDX version.

 Decline

-Although the tire gave good performance, and thus as noted above gained favour with some OEMs, its non-standard dimensions proved problematic in the aftermarket.
-It was also a notoriously hard tire to remove when using basic tools, a consequence of the deliberately designed strong fit between tire bead and rim.
+Although the tire performed well and, as noted above, gained favour with some OEMs, its non-standard dimensions proved problematic in the aftermarket.
+It was also notoriously difficult to remove using basic tools, a consequence of the deliberately designed strong fit between the tire bead and rim.

-Rival manufacturers, such as Dunlop, thus produced replacement wheels and tires for popular cars, specifically for high-performance or winter conditions.
+Rival manufacturers, such as Dunlop, produced replacement wheels and tires for popular cars, specifically targeting high-performance or winter conditions.

-In due course advances in tire technology caught up with the TRX line, enabling similar performance and greater convenience at lower cost.
-TRX tires are now produced only as “young-timer” replacements for vehicles which were originally fitted with them.
-As of 2014, Michelin Classic was producing these tires in catalogue.
+Over time, advances in tire technology caught up with the TRX line, enabling similar performance and greater convenience at a lower cost.
+TRX tires are now produced only as replacements for vehicles originally fitted with them.
+As of 2024, Michelin Classic is producing these tires as part of its catalogue.